yashims/CSharpScopeExtensions/README.md

 # Installation

+## For Unity
-1. Download unitypackage from [Release Page](https://github.com/yashims/CSharpScopeExtensions/releases) and import it.
+Download unitypackage from [Release Page](https://github.com/yashims/CSharpScopeExtensions/releases) and import it.

+## For Other or Unity
-2. Copy source code to your project.
+Copy source code to your project.
 * Scope functions are simple.
 You would understand it quickly.
+* Wellcome PULL REQUEST :beer:

 # Exsample